mbolam/DigMitCS_openrefine/4-demo.md

 # Demo: University Data

-In this demo we are going to play with a data set about University endowments harvested from Wikipedia—so it is very *messy*!
+In this demo we are going to play with a data set extracted from [Digital Mitford](http://digitalmitford.org/).
+The original data was a [TEI](http://www.tei-c.org/index.xml) encoded index of names used on the site.
+The <listPerson sortKey="histPersons"> node was extracted into a TSV file for simplicity.

-Download <a href="images/universityData.csv" target="_blank">`universityData.csv`</a>
+Download <a href="images/histPerson_data.tsv" target="_blank">`histperson.tsv`</a>

+The data fields are
+- xml id
+- gender
+- name
+- occupation
+- viaf id

 > The university endowment demo data is from the [Enipedia OpenRefine Tutorial](http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial).

 - Create project
     - check character encoding, options
     - Refine never over writes your original data, it creates a copy!
     - information is *not* sent over internet